 Business and industrial customers with loads exceeding 20 kW would continue to have several utility service options as an alternative to direct access.
 Maintaining these limited options would prevent forcing customers into the market who wish to continue doing business with the utility.
 This approach also would limit the market distortions that could result from placing all large customer demand in the market in a limited period.

 2.1 A customer could elect to be served by the utility’s core portfolio at the average portfolio price, subject to a [ ] year service commitment.
 Material disagreement remains regarding the length of the commitment.
-The customer would need to give 6-12months [irrevocable] notice for a return to the core portfolio service).
-[Subcommittee working group will develop further recommendations on 6/15 for “come and go” rules.]
+The customer would need to give12months irrevocable notice for a return to the core portfolio service).

 A customer could elect to purchase from the utility under an individually negotiated contract for a specified term (e.g., 1, 2 or 3 years), subject to the obligation of the utility to provide a reasonable offer to the customer.
 An expedited process for CPUC approval” of any such contracts would be necessary.